#6: Pineapple Updo

 - Let your hair dry overnight;

-- Wear a hat to protect your hair from high or low temperatures;
+- Wear a hat or a head wrap to protect your hair from high or low temperatures.

-- Sleep with a satin scarf on your head.
+- Protect your coils overnight by sleaping with a satin scarf on your head.

 Protective Hairstyles for Natural Hair